 Popular tours include the Mexican Culture and Culinary Tours, Atwood Chew & Brew, Bikes' n' Bites Tour, and the Capitol Square Downtown Tour.
 Most of the restaurants and locations are locally owned, so you'd be supporting local businesses by signing up for one of the food tours.

 Madison Eats started in 2012, born out of the need to promote Madison's vibrant food scene and make it a haven for foodies.
 With enough time to explore Madison's most extraordinary culinary delights, you'll form a lasting connection with the city.

 Watch Magic Come To Life At The Tristan Magic Theatre

 The top-rated Tristan Magic Theatre thrills audiences with an eclectic mix of large-scale illusions and close-up magic.
 It’s one of the top magic shows, and some consider it on par with most Hollywood-style performances.

 Tristan Magic Theatre holds performances in a small, 175-seater hall, making the experience more intimate.
 Kids will love it since the visual effects of magical illusions appeal to younger children.

 Tickets cost $40 per person, but groups of 30+ people can buy tickets at a discounted price.
 The show itself runs for 60-70 minutes with no breaks.
-Affordable hotels are located around the Lake Geneva area for those who plan to fly into the city (see our review on Dollar Flight Club for cheap flights) to see both shows across multiple days.
+Affordable hotels are located around the Lake Geneva area for those who plan to fly into the city to see both shows across multiple days.

 Madison, WI is only around 1.5 hours away from Milwaukee, WI.
 So if you're visiting Wisconsin, consider taking a day trip to Wisconsin's largest city by population.
 For a summer trip, Wisconsin Dells is an excellent destination with it's numerous water parks and other attractions, plus numerous cabins in the middle of the outdoors for you to explore.